kyj9447/Pixseal/README.md

 Pixseal embeds a **cryptographically verifiable integrity seal** into an image in an invisible manner.
-During verification, **any modification** — including editing, filtering, cropping, resizing, re-encoding, or metadata changes — will cause verification to **immediately fail**.
+During verification, **any modification** — including editing, filtering, cropping, resizing, re-encoding — will cause verification to **immediately fail**.

 If **even a single pixel** is altered after signing, Pixseal will detect it.